ankschoubey/old-blog/_posts/2021-04-22-telling-the-truth.md

 Share uncerstaininty.
 (Phrases like: Mixed feeling are appropriate ) Share your interntions

 All extremely good things happen in truth.
+So your identity should not matter.

 Make sure each time you speak your words have wright.
 Sometimes silence have higher weight.